nicolesylvester/CS386-Learn_Coding/Inception/inception.md

 - Community hub, forums, and peer assistance: Nice to have
 - Rankings, reminders, and achievements: Don't care
 - Projects: Don't care

-### Interview 11
-_Interviewer: Ian\
-Interviewee: Ryan McGaughey\
-Date of Interview: 2/4/2022\
-Consumer Segments: College student, Self-paced learner/Hobbyist_

-**Sumary of Interview:**
-Customer was very interested in how the logistics of the applications would work, especially the projects.
-He had prior experience with CodeHS and recommended looking at it as a comparible application.

-**Key Insights**
-- Spend time developing how projects will be scored and passed
-- Include a language reference/comparision page (i.e. where users can look up what language would best serve their future needs)
-- Include a pretest so users don't have to start at ground zero if they already know something
-- No learning languages in parallel, it's not as fast and efficient as just learning one language then another one
-   - Do include fun facts about what applies to multiple languages however

-**Relevent Quotes**
-- "Consider walking users through a project as a means of teaching them.
-For example, have them move a dog around the screen with code.
-In video on they learn to walk the dog, in future videos they build to the point where they are running the dog through an obstical course."

-**Consumer Assessment (Must have/Nice to have/Don't care)**
-- Projects: Must have
-- Testing out of content: Must have
-- Leaderboards, achievements and the like: Nice to have
-- Dark mode, reminders (user set frequency): Nice to have
-- Live chats: Don't care
-- Parallel learning: Don't care

 ## Revised Value Proposition and COnsumer Segments
 "..."